Songkhla province: Under Ayutthaya

-During 1619-1680, Songkhla Town beside Red Hill was very prosperous in trading with other countries by Malay governors migrating from Indonesia.
-They escaped from Dutch’s monopoly tradefor free trade in Songkhla which was supported by England.
-At the first period, during 1619-1642 the governor of Songkhla was Muslim.
-Later, In 1642-1680 the governor of Songkhla rebelled to Ayutthaya so the town was suppressed by King Narai and left carelessly.
+During 1619–1680, Songkhla Town beside Red Hill was very prosperous in trading with other countries by Malay governors migrating from Indonesia.
+They escaped the Dutch trade monopoly to trade freely at Songkhla, with English support.
+At the first period, during 1619–1642 the governor of Songkhla was Muslim.
+Later, in 1642–1680 the governor of Songkhla rebelled against Ayutthaya; the town was suppressed by King Narai and afterwards neglected.
 Then, Phatthalung took control of it.
 From 1699 to 1776, Songkhla reformed at the new location in Laemson called Songkhla Town at Laemson Side which is opposite to the current location of Songkhla town.